 Glaucoma causes damage to your optic nerve which, unfortunately, can get worse over time.
 Early testing and treatment is the best way to ensure minimum impact to your vision.

-The macula is the portion of your retina which provides you with sharp, central vision.
+The macula is the portion of your retina that provides you with sharp, central vision.
 It is involved in processing the small and fine details of an image.
 The breakdown of the macula is known as Macular Degeneration.

 What a Spectacle is available and equipped to handle most any type of common eye emergency.
 If you or your family member are experiencing an eye emergency please call our offices at 949-209-2980.